kiddiRU/Verk1_H1/designDocument/sketch.md

 # Prioritized Requirements
 ## Functional
 ### A
-- Print out the match schedule
 - The User can login as Admin / Organizer
 - The User can register themselves as a player
 - The User can login as a player
 - To be a spectator the user does not need to sign into anything
 - Organizer can create a tournament
-- Organizer can create clubs
 - Organizer can add and kick teams for the tournament before the start
 - Organizer can start a tournament
 - Organizer can input results for the tournament for each round